huggingface/optimum-habana/examples/image-to-text/README.md

 --bf16 --use_flash_attention
 ```

-Here is an example to quantize the model based on previous measurements for Llava-v1.6-mistral-7b:
+Here is an example of quantizing the model based on previous measurements for Llava-v1.6-mistral-7b:
 ```bash
 QUANT_CONFIG=./quantization_config/maxabs_quant.json python run_pipeline.py \
 --model_name_or_path llava-hf/llava-v1.6-mistral-7b-hf \